gpaquis/SONiC_TPCM/README.md

   `python3 remote_tpcm.py --action [List|Install|Remove] --switch_ip 192.168.101.101 --sonic_username admin --sonic_password YourPaSsWoRd`

 ## 📅 Roadmap
-Add support for http/https/ssh/scp.
+Add support for http/https/ssh/scp. <br />
-Allow to deploy more than one container at same time.
+Allow to deploy more than one container at same time. <br />

 ## 👏 How to Contribute